akaandylee/ticket5016/README.md

 The following is the codes that was used to develope a help desk ticking system

+# My Code that I've been practiced
+# Personal Assistance Code

+This repository contains the code for a simple personal assistant that provides assistance to users in various areas, such as weather forecast, news updates and the potential to develop further for future use.

+# Techonologies used

+The code for this project was written in Python.
+To build the processing functionality, I've used the pycharm, which is a free.
+I am still learning how to make use of some external APIs to provide weather forecasts and news updates.

+# Features

+This personal assistant can be used to perform several tasks such as:

+Fetching the current weather forecast
+Fetching the latest news headlines

+The assistant will greet you and ask you what you need help with.
+You can then give it commands such as "What's the weather like?" and the assistant will execute the command and provide you with the appropriate information.

+# Internal Ticketing System - Assessment 2
 # ticket5016
 Ticketing System
 Internal Ticketing System